hackintosh-user/VFS5011-hackintosh/README.md

 - macOS only.
 This is not a libfprint driver and is not intended to run on Linux — if you're on Linux with this sensor, use the existing open-source libfprint driver directly instead (see Acknowledgments).
-- Targets macOS 13 Ventura and later only; the client prints a warning if run on an older Darwin version.
+- Targets macOS 14 Sonoma and later only; the client prints a warning if run on an older Darwin version.
 - No PAM module exists for `sudo` in a terminal.
 An Accessibility-based approach for `sudo` prompts was prototyped during development and